 Melinda Pavlata, Ph.D. is a 2nd-generation circus and belly dance artist and Director of Moody Street Circus.
-She grew performing as a child in a family of traveling artists, musicians, dancers and circus entertainers and has raised her daughter in the same vein.
-She has performed and taught around the world as an aerialist and dancer.
-Her mission is to inspire women to foster and unleash their inner strength, to challenge themselves by learning new skills and live with wild creativity.
+She grew performing as a child in a family of traveling artists, musicians, dancers and circus entertainers and has raised her daughter Zoë in the same vein.
+She has performed and taught around the world as a circus artist, aerialist and dancer.
+In 2018 Melinda was featured as Loren’s “BADA** CHICK OF THE WEEK ON the TJ SHOW!

-After a colorful & itinerant childhood as a professional dance and circus artist in the U.S. and in Athens, Greece, Melinda sought peaceful refuge in academia.
+After a colorful & itinerant childhood as a dance and circus artist in the U.S. and in Athens, Greece, as a young adult Melinda sought stability and peaceful refuge in academia.
 She graduated from Wellesley College magna cum laude with Phi Beta Kappa honors in her junior year.
 She was awarded a Ben Franklin Fellowship to attend graduate school at the University of Pennsylvania.
 She earned a DES from the Université de Genève and an MA and PhD in medieval French literature in 1997.
 She continued to dance, teach acrobatics, and perform in the circus all the while.
-Melinda received awards for outstanding teaching at UPenn and, after her PhD, went on to work as an adjunct professor of French at Boston College.
+Melinda received awards for outstanding teaching at UPenn and, after her PhD, went on to work as an adjunct professor of French at Boston College to much student acclaim.

 When a beloved family member was diagnosed with Lou Gehrig's disease and given a 3-5 year prognosis, Melinda felt the primal call to formally carry on her family legacy in creative movement arts.
 She left academia to fully immerse herself in a full-time life of circus and dance.
 She also became involved in the fight to find a treatment or cure for ALS and was an auxiliary cofounder of the ALS Development Institute with her former husband - and dear friend still - James Heywood.